marci-pires/WikiHadatac/HADatAc-REST-API.md

 Users need to acquire a token inside of HADatAc to download metadata/data programmatically.
-Tokens are created for the user asking for a token.
+Tokens provide the same level of access to HADatAc as the level of access of the user requesting the token.

 ## List of Studies